 Mark R. Bagley

-Mr. Bagley has successfully litigated federal lawsuites through the trial phase.
+Mark has successfully litigated federal lawsuits through the trial phase.
 He has experienced all phases of the litigation process, including discovery, motion practice, depositions, preparation of experts, trial preparation, trial and appeal.

-Mr. Bagley’s litigation experience includes cases involving trademark infringement, copyright infringement, unfair trade practices, and patent infringement.
-Mr. Bagley has also litigated numerous commercial disputes, involving topics such as breach of contract, defamation, and cybersquatting.
-He has represented clients in internet domain name dispute proceedings under the ICANN dispute resolution policy.
+Mark’s litigation experience includes cases involving trademark infringement, copyright infringement, unfair trade practices, and patent infringement.
+He has also litigated numerous commercial disputes, involving topics such as breach of contract, defamation, and cybersquatting in state and federal courts.
+He has represented clients in mediation, arbitration and administrative proceedings of all types, including internet domain name proceedings.

 Illinois State Bar